abdzyusuf123-ctrl/My-Notes/DSA/Core Logic and Memory.md

 **Core Logic:**
 For each element encountered, we move the right pointer forward and we only move the left pointer if the number of elements in the window violate a condition

+**Global Conditon**
+After each iteration, the window should shrink only if the number of elements has broken a specific conditional number and grow if it less than a specific conditional number